tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

 > You do not have to bind your Dataworks and dashDB to any application.

-> Additional step for dashDB service: You need to go to the dashboard of dashDB by clicking the service then click `Launch` and go `TABLES` tab.
+> (In case dashDB's default schema does not show up which is DASH******)You need to go to the dashboard of dashDB by clicking the service then click `Launch` and go `TABLES` tab.
 Create your default schema using `ADD TABLE` and just click `RUN DDL` in order to create the default user schema automatically.

 ##**Exploring IBM Dataworks**##
  1. Click the IBM Dataworks service that is found in your dashboard.